 - Added cost of professional installation: $14 – $69 per hour

-Pea gravel is actually cheaper to buy in bulk.
-You would pay about $25 to $53 for a ton of plain gray pea gravel — although you may have a hard time transporting that much.
+It is cheaper to buy pea gravel by the ton.
+You would pay about $25 to $53 for a one-ton load of pea gravel — although you may have a hard time transporting that much.

-For most residential projects, you are more apt to buy pea gravel in cubic yards, which costs about $25 to $67 per yard.
+For most residential projects, you are more apt to buy pea gravel by the yard, which costs about $25 to $67 per yard.
 For an especially small project, such as a single plant bed, you might only need a few small bags of pea gravel for $4 to $7 apiece.

 Even though pea gravel should be easy enough for you to install, you may choose to hire a professional landscaper to do the job for $14 to $69 per hour.